Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: The local linear extension EIs

 Noting that there are no simple closed-form expressions for the matrices $A_1^{[k]}$ and $A_0^{[k]}$ in the compact formulation, we give a feasible algorithm to construct these matrices as follows.
 The primary methodology involves an element-wise process that assigns specific values to their respective positions.
-Specifically, we first get the row index of the matrices by traversing all multi-indices in $P_{\mathbf{x}}^{[k,\hat{\mathbf{x}}]}$.
+Specifically, we first get all multi-indices in $P_{\mathbf{x}}^{[k,\hat{\mathbf{x}}]}$ by traversing the row index of the matrices.
 When treating the equation induced by a certain multi-index, we locate the column indices for the associated polynomials on the right-hand side of (\ref{ParDiff02}), followed by assigning the coefficients in (\ref{ParDiff02}) to this specific position.
-We refer to Algorithm 1 in \cite{QD2025b} for implementing details.
+We refer to Appendix \ref{apdx} for an algorithmic implementation and \cite{QD2025b} for a more detailed discussion.